EivindStensrud/EchoPipe/README.md

 # EchoPipe
 Tutorial on how to use the EchoPipe script.
-The script is command-line based, and is costumisable which allows for fast optimisation.
+The scripts are command-line based, written in python and uses conda.
+Every

-# Dependencies
+# Dependencies and installation
-The script requires miniconda on the computer, and is per now only tested on ubuntu.
+The script requires miniconda, and is per now only tested on ubuntu.

 Miniconda
 https://docs.anaconda.com/free/miniconda/index.html

-conda update conda
+conda install conda=24.3.0

 Download the miniconda environment EchoPipe, environment.yml, following instruction underneath